OpenSourceBrain/OSB_Documentation/contents/Help/04_Using_neuroConstruct_Based_Projects.md

 ### Install the latest version of neuroConstruct

 First, get the latest version of neuroConstruct.
-While there are binary installers available on the neuroConstruct download page, it’s best to **use the latest version of this application from GitHub**, as this will most likely be the version in which the projects on OSB were last saved.
+While there are binary installers available on the neuroConstruct download page, it's best to **use the latest version of this application from GitHub**, as this will most likely be the version in which the projects on OSB were last saved.

 Get the latest version of Git (see [here](http://www.opensourcebrain.org/projects/gitintro/wiki/Wiki) for more about Git).
-Detailed instructions for installing neuroConstruct from source can be found [here](https://github.com/NeuralEnsemble/neuroConstruct/blob/master/INSTALL).
+Detailed instructions for installing neuroConstruct from source can be found [here](https://github.com/NeuralEnsemble/neuroConstruct/blob/master/INSTALL.md).

 ### Install your simulator(s) of choice